 Employees in Buckhead have money taken out of their paychecks every pay period for FICA taxes.
 While a portion of this deduction goes to support Social Security retirement benefits, some of it also supports the Social Security Disability Insurance (SSDI) program.

 SSDI provides long term disability insurance to workers who become unable to continue employment due to a disabling illness or condition.
 Demonstrating that you qualify for SSDI can be complicated, so it may be advisable to work with an experienced Buckhead SSDI lawyer if you need to file an initial claim or if your application for benefits has been denied.
-Let our team of dedicated attorneys help you.
+Let our team of dedicated disability representatives help you.

 The Social Security Administration (SSA) manages the SSDI program, and only those who pay the premiums are eligible to apply for benefits when they experience a disability.
 However, if a disabled employee does qualify to receive benefits, the SSA may also provide benefits to their family members.